Skip to main content

 YouTube schedules a publish natively: you upload the video as private with a publish_at timestamp, and YouTube flips it to public automatically at that time.
 This is different from the platform-agnostic scheduled_at deferred publish (which YouTube does not use).

 publish_at with any visibility other than private returns a validation error on the publish_at field.
-Leaving visibility unset is allowed because the connector defaults it to private.
+Leaving visibility unset is allowed: uploads normally default to public, but setting publish_at switches that default to private so the schedule is honored.

 First comment